 We know proposals that have a concept paper are more competitive, so we ask that we learn more about your idea before you submit a proposal.
-You can do this by submitting a two-page concept paper or talking to us.
-If you decide to send a concept paper, please address the following:
+If you decide to send a concept paper, please address the following in up to two single-spaced pages:

-- Project title and organization name - Project start date and end date - Geographic reach of project, area the project intends to serve - Problem statement or key issue you aim to address - Brief overview of the project, including potential impact short and long-term. - Key collaborative partners and responsibilities of each partner - Estimated draft budget
+- Intended Health Fund grant program or initiative - Project title and organization name - Project start date and end date - Geographic reach of project, area the project intends to serve - Problem statement or key issue you aim to address - Brief overview of the project, including potential impact short and long-term. - Key collaborative partners and responsibilities of each partner - Estimated draft budget

-Concept papers need to be submitted by email to grants@mihealthfund.org by December 8, 2023 to be considered.
+Concept papers need to be submitted by email to grants@mihealthfund.org by December 9th, 2024 and be no more than two single-spaced pages to be considered.